raspberrypilearning/images-permissions-to-use/en/step_1.md

 ### Searching for Images with Google

 Having Creative Commons licensing makes it easier for people to find images that they have permission to use.
 Many search engines now feature a way to search for these images so that people can avoid breaking copyright law.

+If you are using Google, follow the instructions below to find an image you can use in your digital making:

 1)
 2)